SDC-USAR/ArtiGenius-AI/CONTRIBUTING.md

 Looking forward to building ARTGENIUS-AI with you!

-## GITHUB
+## Github

 The main project fork lives here in Github:

 * [https://github.com/SDC-USAR/ArtiGenius-AI](https://github.com/SDC-USAR/ArtiGenius-AI)

-## SETUP GUIDE
+## Setup Guide

--   After forking the website from the above link clone this repository to your local machine:
+-   After forking the website from the above link clone this repository to your local machine, Please use your username in place of {your_username}

     ```bash
     git clone https://github.com/{your_username}/ArtiGenius-AI.git